ryan-mooore/topomc/README.md

 1. Clone the repo
 2. If you have pipenv, just run `pipenv install && pipenv shell`.
 If not make sure all [dependencies](Pipfile) are installed.
+3. Run the script, which will output a `dem.tif` file in the root directory of the project.
+4. To generate a topographic map, the `.tif` file can be imported into a project such as [vector-marching-squares](https://github.com/ryan-mooore/vector-marching-squares)

 ### Synopsis